Join our Student Nursing Associate Apprenticeship at UHBW!

 To find out more about the apprenticeship route, including how to apply, speak with your line manager, education team or apprenticeship lead.

-Once qualified, a Registered Nursing Associate can expect to be paid a Band 4 salary
+Once qualified, a Registered Nursing Associate can expect to be paid a Band 4 salary.

 For details of pay scales and how much each NHS band pays visit the NHS Employers website.

-Case Study – Asma Habib TNA
+Case Study – Asma Habib SNA

 I loved the Healthcare Support Worker role but wanted to push myself further.
-The TNA programme was everything I expected and more, it’s a foundation degree and whilst it has been tough at times, with the level of learning we have to do, it gives me confidence that I am well prepared to become a registered professional.
-I enjoyed the transition to TNA as we have clinic and day case, it has been really good to be experience both sides, especially the continuity and building a rapport with patients, which is what it is all about!
+The SNA programme was everything I expected and more, it’s a foundation degree and whilst it has been tough at times, with the level of learning we have to do, it gives me confidence that I am well prepared to become a registered professional.
+I enjoyed the transition to SNA as we have clinic and day case, it has been really good to be experience both sides, especially the continuity and building a rapport with patients, which is what it is all about!
 Everyone has been so supportive, giving me opportunities to do things to develop and showing me new practices.
-Anyone thinking of doing the TNA should ‘go for it’ especially if you have been doing the NA role for a while and you are looking to develop professionally and personally.
+Anyone thinking of doing the SNA should ‘go for it’ especially if you have been doing the NA role for a while and you are looking to develop professionally and personally.

 My top tip?
 Do your research, find out exactly what is involved and what you need to be a successful candidate.
 It’s a really good opportunity to show what you are capable of and to enhance your skills and career development.

-Asma Habib, Trainee Nursing Associate
+Asma Habib, Student Nursing Associate

 Completing the TRAC application from

-To apply for a TNA role you will need to complete a TRAC application form as instructed in the advert.
+To apply for a SNA role you will need to complete a TRAC application form as instructed in the advert.
 The application form is lengthy, but you need to make sure you spend time to complete it with as much information as possible.

 First impressions count, don’t assume you will get an interview.

 The application form is the first stage of the application process and will help us understand you, your current skill set and your academic achievements.
-As a potential TNA apprentice it is important to remember that you will be studying for a foundation degree in nursing.
+As a potential SNA apprentice it is important to remember that you will be studying for a foundation degree in nursing.

 Completing the following sections on the TRAC application form will ensure that we get the information we need to understand your suitability for the role.
 Please pay particular attention to the following sections of the form: